-You’ve seen the SimpliSafe commercials — low cost, no commitment, etc. — too good to be true?
+You’ve seen the SimpliSafe alarm system commercials — low cost, no commitment, etc. — too good to be true?
 There’s no long-term contract, and you can easily relocate the system if you move homes.

-However, the equipment costs more than competitors, and it’s missing an outdoor security camera.
+While the equipment itself costs more than competitors, you’ll save on monthly monitoring fees, which are some of the most competitive in the industry.
 We’ll help you decide if SimpliSafe can help keep your family and property safe from break-ins.

 - Has 6 monitoring stations

 - Low monthly pro monitoring fee

 - Compatible with Amazon Alexa and Google Home

 - Self-monitoring functionality is tied to a monthly payment plan